-To attract, retain and expand business in our region, we:
+To attract, retain and expand business in our region.

-- Support local governments' continued ability to promote economic development and affordable housing through public/private partnerships (TIF, PILOT and Housing Tax Credits) and encourage the State of Tennessee to promote and support these efforts
+- Support local governments' continued ability to promote economic development and affordable housing through public/private partnerships such as tax increment financing (TIF), payment in lieu of taxes (PILOT) and Housing Tax Credits, and encourage the State of Tennessee to promote and support these efforts.

-- Oppose any legislation prohibiting/restricting Industrial Development Board authority to negotiate and implement payment in lieu of tax agreements
+- Oppose any legislation prohibiting/restricting Industrial Development Board authority to negotiate and implement Payment in Lieu of Taxes agreements.

 - Encourage State officials to support rural development programs that do not directly or indirectly negatively impact the more developed and urban areas of the State.

 To ensure a high-quality, capable workforce in the future.

 - Expand recognized industry certifications by the Tennessee Department of Education.

 - Clarify child labor laws as it relates to youth apprenticeships.

 - Remove the burden of utilizing TN Promise funds for dual credit and dual enrollment while in high school.